ismael3s/ismael3s/README.md

 ## What I'm Learning / What I Want to Do

-Lately, I've been learning about Phoenix LiveView and WebSockets, and I plan to share my knowledge through a digital garden or on YouTube.
+Lately, I've been learning about .NET and Golang, and I plan to share my knowledge through a digital garden or on YouTube.
 To achieve this, I'm improving my English and communication skills.

 ## Fun Fact (Maybe?)